Universal Roller Coaster Accidents and Injuries

 Most of these accidents boil down to negligence on either the part of Universal Studios or the ride operator.
 Most operators are individuals who have no prior experience, mechanical or otherwise, and were quickly given a brief overview of the systems before being thrown into the control room.
 Negligence can occur when the ride operator breaches his or her duty to care for the passengers on the ride by failing to exercise reasonable care.Negligence can also occur when Universal Studios itself fails to exercise the proper level of care regarding the hiring, training, and supervision of staff, as well as the maintenance and upkeep of the rides.
 When negligence occurs that results in an accident, victims have legal recourse for recovery through the civil liability regime.

-If you were injured in an unfortunate roller coaster accident at Universal Studios, The Law Offices of Edward Smith can assist you with seeking compensation for your injuries.
+If you were injured in an unfortunate roller coaster accident at Universal Studios, The Edward A Smith Law Offices can assist you with seeking compensation for your injuries.
 Compensation may cover your medical bills, lost wages, emotional distress, and attorney’s fees.
 Over the past 20 years, our attorneys have worked as a team on solving problems and seeking solutions for our clients.
 We are a family here, and we’d like to welcome your family to work with us and discover why we are known as the “personal” personal injury lawyers.
-Law Offices of Edward Smith is a member of the Million Dollar Advocates Forum.
+The Edward A Smith Law Offices is a member of the Million Dollar Advocates Forum.
 This is an association of national personal injury lawyers who have won multiple million dollar verdicts and settlements.